EchterAlsFake/PHUB/docs/source/guides/download.rst

 There are a few presets available in the `phub.download` submodule.

 * Dummy download (default)
-    A slow, dummy downloader that fetch each segment after the another, concatenate them on the fly and write them to the file at the end.
+    A slow, dummy downloader that fetch each segment after the other, concatenate them on the fly and write them to the file at the end.

     .. code-block:: python